ewilazarus/thonmux/docs/source/index.rst

 Welcome to thonmux's documentation!
 ===================================

+.. note:: This package is not Python 2.x compatible.

 The thonmux library was designed to be a Python API to *interact with tmux in a pythonic way*.